niebert/JSON3D4Aframe/README.md

 * This repository was created for the [Wikiversity learning resource about 3D Modelling](https://en.wikiversity.org/wiki/3D_Modelling).
 * See also [Link Traversal Example in Aframe][Repository on GitHub](https://www.github.com/niebert/aframe360navigation)

+## Rapid prototype
+This is an rapid prototype as proof of concept for a learning resource.
+Some information about the code:

+### Editor4JSON
+The Javascript class `Editor4JSON` is a JSON editor for large arrays.
+3D models can have a large number of 3D primitives.
+The JSON editor create by Jeremy Dorn is great library, but the browsers will run out of memory if the JSON is too large.

+`Editor4JSON` is specially design for large arrays.

+Generation of HTML code for Aframe is created by a method of the JSON Editor `Editor4JSON` and only the editing of a single Object will be performed in the underlying JSON editor.
+The function of the library is defined with method `generateHTML()` in the file `docs/js/editor4json.js`.

 ## UML Diagram of Editor4JSON Class